openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 ![PowerView](doc/hdpowerview.png)

-PowerView shades have motorization control for their vertical position, as well as vane controls on the shade's slats.
+PowerView shades have motorization control for their vertical position, and some also have vane controls to change the angle of their slats.

 This binding also supports scenes that are defined in the PowerView app.
 This helps to work around a limitation of the hub; commands are executed serially with a several second delay between executions.